KamalChafik/kamalchafik/README.md

 # Hi there 👋

+I'm Kamal, a Business Analyst for years and recently a Software Engineer Undergrad,
-I'm Kamal come check my [website](https://kamalchafik.github.io/) !
+come check my [website](https://kamalchafik.github.io/) for more infos!

 ## :pushpin: Stats & Streaks